Will I qualify for financial aid?

 How Do I Apply for Summer Financial Aid?

-Continuing PLU students wishing to receive financial aid for the summer term must complete a 2015 Summer Financial Aid Application in addition to the 2015-16 FAFSA.
-Summer aid is limited to the Federal Pell Grant and, if enrolled at least half time, the Federal Direct student and Parent PLUS Loans.
+Continuing PLU students wishing to receive financial aid for the summer term must complete a 2016 Summer Financial Aid Application in addition to the 2016-17 FAFSA.
+Summer aid is limited to the Federal Pell Grant and if enrolled at least half time, the Federal Direct student and Parent PLUS Loans.
 Please note that any loans borrowed for summer attendance will reduce the amount available for fall and spring semesters.
 Undergraduate students beginning their initial enrollment at PLU in the summer are not eligible for aid until the fall or spring semesters.
 Entering Graduate students in cohort programs applying for financial aid will automatically be awarded summer aid if enrollment is half time or greater.
-Please note that the Federal Pell Grant cannot be disbursed for summer term until July 1, 2015.
+Please note that the Federal Pell Grant cannot be disbursed for summer term until July 1, 2016.
+The 2016 Summer Financial Aid Application will be available on line April 1, 2016

 What happens if I am denied federal financial aid due to a drug conviction?